Bobcares

 1. How to Reset and Rebuild the Windows Search Index

-This is one of the most appropriate, though not too effective ways to reduce the size of Windows.edb.
+This is one of the most appropriate, though not too effective, ways to reduce the size of Windows.edb.
 This involves re-indexing the files in the system.

-In order to do it, first, open Control Panel >> Indexing Options >> Advanced >> click Rebuild (to open this dialog box, run the following command: Control srchadmin.dll ).
+To do it, first, open Control Panel >> Indexing Options >> Advanced >> click Rebuild (to open this dialog box, run the following command: Control srchadmin.dll ).

 Within a few minutes, the Windows Search will complete a full reindex of the data on the system drive.
 This will reduce the size of the edb file.